cloudmesh-community/book/chapters/class/516/overview.md

   formulate queries that retrieve desired data.
 Restrictions to the queries can be formulated to download what is needed.
 Other features include a type system.
 Github has added in addition to its REST service also a GraphQL interface.
-You have the opportunity to explore GraphQl while interfacing with GitHub.
+You have the opportunity to explore GraphQL while interfacing with GitHub.

 **Hypervisors**